 Now, we want to know whether the data shows any differences between these two owl limpet populations!

-For teachers: If you are a teacher and would like to run this project with your science or math class, feel free to use this scaffolding document as a guide!
+For teachers: If you are a teacher and would like to run this project with your science or math class, feel free to use this Lesson Guide and these Student Notebook Pages!

 Background on the Owl Limpet Monitoring Project